Herein are the policies governing African Leadership Academy Model African Union 2021 (subsequently referred to as “ALAMAU”):

 - CURFEW: Curfew is set at 23h00 each night; delegates who are found outside of their rooms or in rooms other than theirs will be expected to give explanations with valid reasons.
 Delegates will be strongly reprimanded for improper behaviour and may lose consideration for awards or be suspended from the conference if such behaviour is

-- ROLE OF ADVISORS: Faculty advisors play an important role at the conference in addition to their own learning Advisors are responsible for the safety, wellbeing, and conduct of their delegates:
+- ROLE OF ADVISORS: Faculty advisors play an important role at the conference in addition to their own learning Advisors are responsible for the safety, well being, and conduct of their delegates:

-- Faculty advisors are expected to monitor their students’ attendance at committee sessions and help them understand the skills of diplomacy as practiced at ALAMAU.
+- Faculty advisors are expected to monitor their students’ attendance at committee sessions and help them understand the skills of diplomacy as practised at ALAMAU.
 In the event that a delegate is unable to carry out their duties in their committees, the advisors must be on hand to look after the delegate.

 - During the conference, faculty advisors are expected to attend the Faculty Advisor Learning Series and feedback sessions, and participate